 - CLASSIFICATION RULES

-The second step is to check all classification rules of chapter III Annex VIII whether they are applicable to your medical device or not.
-As the intended purpose is the basis for applying the classification rules, it might be helpful to explicitly mention any limitations (i.e. what the medical device is not intended to be used for — read more about intended purpose).
+- Check all classification rules of chapter III Annex VIII, whether they are applicable to your medical device or not.
+As the intended purpose is the basis for applying the classification rules, it might be helpful to explicitly mention any limitations (i.e. what the medical device is not intended to be used for).
 It is essential to be as precise as possible, a small difference of the wording can make a big difference from a regulatory viewpoint.

-3. How are accessories classified?
+How are accessories classified?

 “an article which, whilst not being itself a medical device, is intended by its manufacturer to be used together with one or several particular medical device(s) to specifically enable the medical device(s) to be used in accordance with its/their intended purpose(s) or to specifically and directly assist the medical functionality of the medical device(s) in terms of its/their intended purpose(s).”

-4. How is medical device software classified?
+How is medical device software classified?

-Classification rule 11 states:
+Classification Rule 11 states:

-Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as class IIa, except if such decisions have an impact that may cause:
+“Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as class IIa, except if such decisions have an impact that may cause:

 - death or an irreversible deterioration of a person’s state of health, in which case it is in class III; or